emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/kurtosis-localnet.md

 }
 ```

 **Congratulations!
-Setup is complete and you are ready to start exploring your local Axion blockchain!** 🎉
+Setup is complete and you are ready to start exploring your local Fermi blockchain!** 🎉

 :::tip